mark-gerarts/perfect-fifth/README.md

 [IO](https://p5js.org/reference/#group-IO) namespaces.
 This is not due to a technical limitation, but because of a lack of time/need.
 PRs are welcome!

+For a project using this library, see [Nature of Code in F#](https://github.com/mark-gerarts/nature-of-code-fsharp/).

 ## Installation

 If you have not done so yet, set up a Fable project.
 More info can be found on